 Hello!
 Thanks for visiting my website!
-My name is Tony Abbott, and I have been a full-time children’s writer for over 20 years now — I have written just over 100 books, including Danger Guys, The Secrets of Droon, Firegirl, Kringle, Postcard, Lunch-Box Dream, Underworlds, Goofballs, and many more.
+My name is Tony Abbott, and I am and have been a full-time children’s writer for over 20 years now — I have written just over 100 books, including Danger Guys, The Secrets of Droon, Firegirl, Kringle, Postcard, Lunch-Box Dream, Underworlds, Goofballs, and many more.
 My most recent series is The Copernicus Legacy.
 I live and work in Trumbull, Connecticut, USA! (n.b.
 Some people get confused–I am NOT the Prime Minister of Australia!
 That’s another guy with the same name!)
 I love to visit schools and speak at conferences as my writing schedule permits–click on the VISITS tab above for more info about arranging a visit with your organization.